tradecloud/tradecloud-docs-api-v2/order/supplier/receive/simple-order-event.md

 ---
-description: How to receive a simple order response sent by the supplier
+description: How to receive a simple order sent by the buyer.
 ---

-# Receive an order response
+# Receive an order

-Tradecloud will send a purchase order response to the buyer when an order event has been triggered.
+Tradecloud will send a purchase order, either new or updated, to the supplier when an order event has been triggered.

 ## `simpleOrderEvent`